Halloween: Games and other activities

 There are several games traditionally associated with Halloween.
 Some of these games originated as divination rituals or ways of foretelling one's future, especially regarding death, marriage and children.
 During the Middle Ages, these rituals were done by a "rare few" in rural communities as they were considered to be "deadly serious" practices.
 In recent centuries, these divination games have been "a common feature of the household festivities" in Ireland and Britain.
 They often involve apples and hazelnuts.
 In Celtic mythology, apples were strongly associated with the Otherworld and immortality, while hazelnuts were associated with divine wisdom.
 Some also suggest that they derive from Roman practices in celebration of Pomona.

 The following activities were a common feature of Halloween in Ireland and Britain during the 17th–20th centuries.
 Some have become more widespread and continue to be popular today.

 One common game is apple bobbing or dunking (which may be called "dooking" in Scotland) in which apples float in a tub or a large basin of water and the participants must use only their teeth to remove an apple from the basin.
-A variant of dunking involves kneeling on a chair, holding a fork between the teeth and trying to drive the fork into an apple.
+Variants of dunking involve kneeling on a chair, holding a fork between the teeth and trying to drive the fork into an apple, or embedding a coin in the apple which participants had to remove with their teeth.
 Another common game involves hanging up treacle or syrup-coated scones by strings; these must be eaten without using hands while they remain attached to the string, an activity that inevitably leads to a sticky face.
+A similar game involved hanging an apple from a string with a coin embedded; the coin had to be removed without using hands.
 Another once-popular game involves hanging a small wooden rod from the ceiling at head height, with a lit candle on one end and an apple hanging from the other.
-The rod is spun round and everyone takes turns to try to catch the apple with their teeth.
+The rod is spun round, and everyone takes turns to try to catch the apple with their teeth.